 station vector: A set of service_access_point_identifiers.

-subscription service provider (SSP): An organization (operator) offering connection to network services, perhaps for a fee.
+subscription service provider: [SSP] An organization (operator) offering connection to network services, perhaps for a fee.

-subscription service provider network (SSPN): The network controlled by a subscription service provider (SSP).
+subscription service provider network: [SSPN] The network controlled by a subscription service provider (SSP).
 The network maintains user subscription information.

 Supplicant: An entity at one end of a point-to-point local area network (LAN) segment that is being authenticated by an Authenticator attached to the other end of that link.
 (IEEE Std 802.1X-2010)

-Supplicant address (SPA): The medium access control (MAC) address of the IEEE 802.1X Supplicant’s station (STA).
+Supplicant address: [SPA] The medium access control (MAC) address of the IEEE 802.1X Supplicant’s station (STA).

-television white spaces (TVWS): The opportunistic use of allocated but not assigned spectrum—spectrum allocated for broadcast television, but with no assignment at a particular location.
+television white spaces: [TVWS] The opportunistic use of allocated but not assigned spectrum—spectrum allocated for broadcast television, but with no assignment at a particular location.

-time unit (TU): A measurement of time equal to 1024 µs.
+time unit: [TU] A measurement of time equal to 1024 µs.

-traffic category (TC): A label for medium access control (MAC) service data units (MSDUs) that have a distinct user priority (UP), as viewed by higher layer entities, relative to other MSDUs provided for delivery over the same link.
+traffic category: [TC] A label for medium access control (MAC) service data units (MSDUs) that have a distinct user priority (UP), as viewed by higher layer entities, relative to other MSDUs provided for delivery over the same link.
 Traffic categories are meaningful only to MAC entities that support quality of service (QoS) within the MAC data service.
 These MAC entities determine the UP for MSDUs belonging to a particular traffic category using the priority value provided with those MSDUs at the MAC service access point (MAC SAP).

-traffic classification (TCLAS): The specification of one of several types of matching filter to classify protocol data units (PDUs) or medium access control (MAC) service data units (MSDUs) as belonging to a particular traffic stream (TS).
+traffic classification: [TCLAS] The specification of one of several types of matching filter to classify protocol data units (PDUs) or medium access control (MAC) service data units (MSDUs) as belonging to a particular traffic stream (TS).
 Depending on the type of classification, the filter is applied within the MAC sublayer management entity (MLME), above the MAC, or within the MAC itself.

 traffic filter: A set of traffic specifications defined by the use of traffic classification (TCLAS) elements that are utilized by the traffic filtering service (TFS) to identify specific allowed frames.

-traffic filtering service (TFS): A service provided by an access point (AP) to a non-AP station (STA) to reduce the number of frames sent to the non-AP STA by not forwarding individually addressed frames addressed to the non-AP STA that do not match traffic filters specified by the non-AP STA.
+traffic filtering service: [TFS] A service provided by an access point (AP) to a non-AP station (STA) to reduce the number of frames sent to the non-AP STA by not forwarding individually addressed frames addressed to the non-AP STA that do not match traffic filters specified by the non-AP STA.

-traffic identifier (TID): Any of the identifiers usable by higher layer entities to distinguish medium access control (MAC) service data units (MSDUs) to MAC entities that support quality of service (QoS) within the MAC data service.
+traffic identifier: [TID] Any of the identifiers usable by higher layer entities to distinguish medium access control (MAC) service data units (MSDUs) to MAC entities that support quality of service (QoS) within the MAC data service.

 There are 16 possible TID values; eight identify traffic categories (TCs), and the other eight identify parameterized traffic streams (TSs).
 The TID is assigned to an MSDU in the layers above the MAC.

-traffic specification (TSPEC): The quality-of-service (QoS) characteristics of a data flow to and from a QoS station (STA).
+traffic specification: [TSPEC] The quality-of-service (QoS) characteristics of a data flow to and from a QoS station (STA).

-traffic stream (TS): A set of medium access control (MAC) service data units (MSDUs) to be delivered subject to the quality-of-service (QoS) parameter values provided to the MAC in a particular traffic specification (TSPEC).
+traffic stream: [TS] A set of medium access control (MAC) service data units (MSDUs) to be delivered subject to the quality-of-service (QoS) parameter values provided to the MAC in a particular traffic specification (TSPEC).
 TSs are meaningful only to MAC entities that support QoS within the MAC data service.
 These MAC entities determine the TSPEC applicable for delivery of MSDUs belonging to a particular TS using the priority parameter provided with those MSDUs at the MAC service access point (MAC SAP).

-transmission opportunity (TXOP): An interval of time during which a particular quality-of-service (QoS) station (STA) has the right to initiate frame exchange sequences onto the wireless medium (WM).
+transmission opportunity: [TXOP] An interval of time during which a particular quality-of-service (QoS) station (STA) has the right to initiate frame exchange sequences onto the wireless medium (WM).

 A TXOP is defined by a starting time and a maximum duration.